Sh1v4nk/Simple-Authentication/README.md

 ## Overview

 The login page provides a fundamental user interface for authentication.
 It incorporates input fields for username and password, along with a login button.
 The design is focused on simplicity and responsiveness, ensuring a seamless experience across various devices.

+## Key Features

+- Well-structured HTML for a clear understanding of document flow.
+- Thoughtfully designed CSS for an aesthetically pleasing user interface.
+- Implementation of a JavaScript alert for wrong password format.

 ## Technologies Used